-The WDC and the Hawai'i P-20 Partnership for Education (State CTE office) identified all the public s 1 ources of state and federal program funds for workforce development in Hawai'i.
+In 2018, the WDC and the Hawai'i P-20 Partnership for Education (State CTE office) identified all the public sources of state and federal program funds for workforce development in Hawai'i.
 These two agencies created a funding map summarizing the \$101 million in federal and state monies spent on workforce development in 2018; available at https://labor.hawaii.gov/wdc/files/2019/05/Funding-Map-Poster-FINAL-website.pdf.